Performance Analysis of Plug-and-Play ADMM: A Graph Signal Processing Perspective: Performance Analysis via MAP

 \subsection{The Role of $\rho$}

-Knowing the explicit expression of $g$, we can now analyze its performance.
-But before we proceed to the discussion, we should clarify the role of the parameter $\rho$.
-By substituting \eref{eq: g expression} into \eref{eq:basic optimization 2}, and recalling $\sigma \bydef \sqrt{\lambda/\rho}$, we can show that the original problem which PnP ADMM solves is
+One property we like to investigate is the parameter $\rho$.
+By substituting \eref{eq: g expression} into \eref{eq:basic optimization 2}, and recalling $\sigma \bydef \sqrt{\lambda/\rho}$, we can show that PnP ADMM is solving

-There is an alternative optimization in the graph signal processing literature known as the graph Laplacian, which we will study extensively in this paper:
+In the literature of graph signal processing, the prior in \eref{eq: solution PnP} is reminiscent to the classical graph Laplacian.
+An image restoration using graph Laplacian is

-In \eref{eq: solution PnP}, the original regularization parameter $\lambda$ is eliminated because $g$ contains its reciprocal.
+An interesting observation here is that in \eref{eq: solution PnP}, the original regularization parameter $\lambda$ is eliminated because $g$ contains its reciprocal.
 Thus, $\lambda$ is replaced by the ADMM internal parameter $\rho$.
 This internal parameter $\rho$ has no influence to the final solution in the classical ADMM because ADMM converges for all $\rho$ when $f$ and $g$ are closed, proper and convex.
 However, in PnP ADMM, the optimization cost is characterized by $\rho$.
-Thus, the solution would change as $\rho$ changes, a phenomenon reported in earlier papers, e.g., \cite{Chan_Wang_Elgendy_2017}.
+Thus, the solution changes with $\rho$, a phenomenon reported in earlier papers, e.g., \cite{Chan_Wang_Elgendy_2017}.

-We can also ask: For the best $\rho$ and $\lambda$, how would the solutions of \eref{eq: solution PnP} and \eref{eq: solution Lps} behave? \fref{fig: rho} shows an experimental result where $f(\vx) = \frac{1}{2}\|\vx - \vy\|^2$.
+We can also ask: For the best $\rho$ and $\lambda$, how would the solutions of \eref{eq: solution PnP} and \eref{eq: solution Lps} behave? \fref{fig: rho} shows an experimental result where we chose the forward model to be $f(\vx) = \frac{1}{2}\|\mA\vx - \vy\|^2$, where the matrix $\mA$ is a convolution matrix constructed from a 3-tap filter $[1, 6, 1]/8$.
+The specific choice of this 3-tap filter is unimportant.
+(In MATLAB this is \texttt{A = toeplitz([1 6 1 zeros(1,n-3)])/8}. ) The noisy signal $\vy$ is one column of the \texttt{cameraman} image, corrupted by i.i.d.
+Gaussian noise with $\sigma_{\eta} = 0.05$.
+(We assume $\vx \in [0,1]$.)
+The graph filter $\mW$ is defined by using a non-local mean kernel matrix $\mK$ with $[\mK]_{ij} = \exp\{(i-j)^2/(2h_s^2)\}\exp\{-\|\vx_i-\vx_j\|^2/(2h_r^2)\}$, which is an oracle case.
+The patch size is $d = 5$.
+The parameters are set as $h_s = 5$ and $h_r = 0.1$.
+Sinkhorn-Knopp symmetrization is applied to make sure $\mW$ is symmetric doubly stochastic.

 We vary $\rho$ (and equivalently $\lambda$) to evaluate the mean squared error (MSE) for a fixed oracle $\mW$.
 As shown in \fref{fig: rho}, PnP ADMM and graph Laplacian have different operating regimes for $\rho$ and $\lambda$.
 PnP ADMM prefers smaller $\rho$, whereas graph Laplacian prefers larger $\lambda$.
-We will explain this observation in Section 4.
+We will explain this observation in Section 4 using the equilibrium analysis.